kartoza/docker-postgis/README.md

 your preferred credentials.
 If these are not specified then the postgresql user is set to 'docker' with password 'docker'.

+You can open up the PG port by using the following environment variable.
+By default the container will allow connections only from the docker private subnet.

+* -e ALLOW_IP_RANGE=<0.0.0.0/0>

 ## Convenience run script

 For convenience we have provided a bash script for running this container